github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 ### Requesting the access token

 The `hashicorp/vault-action` action receives a JWT from the {% data variables.product.prodname_dotcom %} OIDC provider, and then requests an access token from your HashiCorp Vault instance to retrieve secrets.
-For more information, see the HashiCorp Vault [documentation](https://github.com/hashicorp/vault-action).
+For more information, see the HashiCorp Vault GitHub Action [documentation](https://github.com/hashicorp/vault-action).

 This example demonstrates how to create a job that requests a secret from HashiCorp Vault.